Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 ## Lecture 3:
 No resources Available
 ## Lecture 4:
-There was a error in the code we were writing today :smiley:.
+There was an error in the code we were writing today :smiley:.
 Well, I just identified the error.

 Look at **Line: 347** in the Subroutine *AdamsBashforth*.
 ```